 I shopped my home and gathered a few materials to make a festive and inviting Canada Day wreath for my front door.
 It turned out to be a fun and simple red and white decorating idea for our country’s birthday.
 Be sure to grab the adorable printable mini Canada Day banner for your celebrations!

-Last year around this time we were gearing up for Canada’s Big 150th Birthday.
-It’s hard to believe that it’s already been a year.
+Two years ago around this time we were gearing up for Canada’s Big 150th Birthday.
+It’s hard to believe that it’s already been two years.
 These holidays tend to sneak up on us and we end up not celebrating as we should.

 So we were really happy when our friend Joann from Woman in Real Life offered to host a bunch of us bloggers for this Canada Day blog hop.
 Be sure to explore all of the fun red and white ideas linked at the end of this post.
 You may remember Joann as our guest contributor in February when she shared this yummy vegan Teriyaki rice bowl recipe with us.
 Visit Joann’s blog for tons of delicious recipes and simple, earthy decorating ideas.